IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 storageclass "gold" deleted
 ```

 ### Deployment fail over stateful POD from node2 -> node1
-This section describes how to run stateful container inside a Deployment, and then delete the POD and see how kubernetes schedule the POD on other node in the cluster and moving its volume with it.
+This section describes how to run stateful Pod with k8s Deployment object, and then delete the Pod and see how kubernetes schedule the pod on different node and the PV follows.

 - Prerequisits